Daniel Bess

 Daniel Luke Bess (born October 8, 1977) is an American television and film actor.
+Most known for playing Rick Allen on the first season of 24.

 Bess was born in Honolulu, Hawaii and attended both high school and a school of the arts while living on the island.
 He later acted in New York theater before moving to Los Angeles.
 His mother is a professor and his father (Benjamin "Buddy" Bess) is a publisher, who owns the Honolulu publishing company Bess Press.
 He also has a brother and a sister.

 Bess married fellow actor Linda Park on October 11, 2014.
 They have a son together.
 On February 14, 2024, Park announced that they were no longer husband and wife and had been separated for over a year.